Choose between the public transportation options of South Korea – Flights, Trains, Express, and Buses!

 - Duration – 4.5 hours

 A regular bus is a cheaper option, but very tiring.
-These buses make stopovers at smaller cities while on the way to their destination.
 You can take a non-stop bus that runs from one region to its destination without any stop.
-These buses are referred to as jikhaeng (direct route) or mujeongcha (non-stop).
+These buses are called jikhaeng (direct route) or mujeongcha (non-stop).
+These buses make stopovers in smaller cities while on their destination.

 - They are susceptible to traffic jams, especially on holidays and weekends.
 You can expect longer travel times on holidays.